 If committee approval is not required, the additional certificate of appropriateness or overlay permit review will be carried out as part of the sign permit review, and you are not required to submit a separate application.
 One may seek such an approval before the submittal of a sign permit application.
 Find the applications for certificate of appropriateness and overlay permits here.

 The regulations described on this webpage apply to areas under the zoning authority of Louisville Metro, which includes cities and unincorporated areas of Jefferson County that have not adopted their own version of the Land Development Code.
 At this time, the following cities have their own independent zoning authority: Anchorage, Douglass Hills, Graymoor-Devondale, Hurstbourne, Indian Hills, Jeffersontown, Lyndon, Middletown, Prospect, Shively, St. Matthews, and St. Regis Park.
 If a sign is to be located within any of the aforementioned cities, please refer to their local ordinances and Land Development Codes.
 The applicable regulations may differ from those provided within the Louisville Metro Code of Ordinances and Louisville Metro Land Development Code.
 Further, some of these cities issue their own sign permits.

 Enforcement of these regulations is carried out by Zoning Enforcement Officers.
 If a portable sign is found on property that does not conform to the regulations, the responsible party (owner and/or tenant) will be issued a notice of violation.
 Failure of the responsible party to remove the sign or bring it into compliance may result in fines, court action, and/or confiscation of the sign.

 Any member of the public that observes a potential violation may report the activity or development to Louisville Metro and the case will be inspected.
-To file a zoning-related complaint, please click here.
-If you have any questions regarding zoning enforcement, please contact the Office of Planning & Design Services at 574-6230.
+Use this link to file a zoning-related complaint.
+If you have any questions regarding zoning enforcement, please contact the Office of Planning & Design Services at (502) 574-6230.